Powered by MOMENTUM MEDIA

 “This is despite a formal arrangement between the Commissioner and the taxpayer, and the taxpayer's compliance with that arrangement.
 To deny the tax deductibility of these interest charges, given the circumstances is particularly harsh.”

-Additionally, the SMSFA said the explanatory materials infer that the change in tax deductibility will encourage greater compliance by taxpayers under the self-assessment system.
+The SMSFA also said the explanatory materials inferred that the change in tax deductibility would encourage greater compliance by taxpayers under the self-assessment system.

-“We are concerned that this measure may act as a deterrent for taxpayers to amend an assessment where they discover an error or an omission in a previous year’s return,” it stated.
+“We are concerned that this measure may act as a deterrent for taxpayers to amend an assessment where they discover an error or an omission in a previous year’s return.”

 “While we understand the Commissioner will still have the discretion to remit the interest charges where it is fair and reasonable to do so, the circumstances where this will be considered are very limited.
 It is therefore unlikely to be an option for many impacted taxpayers.”

-Furthermore, the association stated it could drive an increase in demand for Commissioner discretion which may negatively impact ATO resources, leading to poor outcomes, and taxpayer experiences, adding to existing stress and concerns.
+Furthermore, the association said it could drive an increase in demand for Commissioner discretion, which may negatively impact ATO resources, leading to poor outcomes and taxpayer experiences.

 “We are concerned by the reference to the use of ‘free loans’ by taxpayers in the explanatory materials.
-The majority of taxpayers strive to do the right thing and ensure they are complying with their obligations," it continued.
+The majority of taxpayers strive to do the right thing and ensure they are complying with their obligations.”

 “However, tax laws are complex and nuanced, with the application of the law often dependent on the taxpayer’s individual circumstances.
 Denying the ability to claim a deduction will only be seen as a penalty being imposed for trying to do the right thing.”

-It concluded this will likely discourage early and open conversations with the ATO where the taxpayer identifies an issue.
+It said this would likely discourage early and open conversations with the ATO where the taxpayer identified an issue.

 You need to be a member to post comments.
 Become a member for free today!